DatDarkAlpaca/yt-bookmarks/README.md

-# Premake-Conan Template
+# Youtube Bookmarks

-> This respository is just a simple Premake5 with Conan C++ template.
+> This is a command line tool that records youtube bookmarks based on URL with timestamps.

 # Getting Started